ssfsx17/sky-islands/readable.md

 The Realm is easily accessible to those outside of the influence of the Imperial Adtextus.
 Yet it is also quite dangerous, for it morphs and shifts in ways that are not amenable to any way of life that was learned in the solid world.
-Some sky islands have given up existence in the solid world to land on the Blended Realm, but they are still not immune to the Empire, they merely have gained some terrain advantages.
+Some Sky Islands have given up existence in the solid world to land on the Blended Realm, but they are still not immune to the Empire, they merely have gained some terrain advantages.
 The Empire has specialized auxilia - slave soldiers captured from other islands - who are able to invade the Blended Realm.

 The Realm reacts to the health of the solid world.
-The worse the condition of the islands in the solid world, the more the Blended Realm retreats from it, and the more difficult it is for mortals to shift themselves into the Realm.
+The worse the condition of the Islands in the solid world, the more the Blended Realm retreats from it, and the more difficult it is for mortals to shift themselves into the Realm.
 It is feared that if the Empire were to take over the world, then the Blended Realm would leave forever.

-All magical powers available to your tribe and your characters are merely temporary contracts with the natives of the Blended Realm.
+All magical powers available to your Island and your characters are merely temporary contracts with the natives of the Blended Realm.
 For example, a fireball spell merely takes a chunk from a fire region, flings it until it hits something, then returns it to where it was.
-The energy spent to invoke the spell is the payment to the creatures and spirits who are bound to it.
+The Energy spent to invoke the spell is the payment to the creatures and spirits who are bound to it.

 The Blended Realm also connects to other planes of existence, which have their own challenges.
+These other planes range from utopian paradises to states worse than the Empire, and so they are generally left alone, lest one accidentally find a potential ally of the Empire.

 # 2\.
 Your Island